Your Medicare Benefits…Key Nuts and Bolts To Know

 It is definitely not recommended at this office.

 That option is not electing anything beyond Part A of Original Medicare.
 You are really asking for financial disaster.
 20% of a $100,000 hospital bill can wipe out a lot of people.
-This does not even include all the outpatient care expenses that individual will likely experience as well.
+A couple days in the ER will get you a $30,000 bill alone.
+This does not even include all the outpatient care expenses that individual will likely experience following any hospital care.
 With out Part B or Original Medicare, you are exposed to 100% of those costs.
 Chemo treatment is typically given in a outpatient facility.
-A 10K bill for that is not unheard of.
+A 10K bill for that is common.

 Quick but true story and Conclusion…